Turfjs/turf/CONTRIBUTING.md

 ## How To Contribute

 - Most work happens in sub modules.
-These are modules prefixed with "turf-".
+These are found in the `packages` directory prefixed with "turf-".
 - If you would like to propose a new feature, open an issue in Turfjs/turf.
 - Always include tests.
 We use [tape](https://github.com/substack/tape).
 - Turf modules are small, containing a single exported function.